Resorts World Las Vegas: Opening and early years

 A VIP party was held for invited guests on the night of June 24, 2021, followed by the public opening at 11:00 p.m.
 Opening ceremonies included a fireworks show, and a lion and dragon dance.
 The opening night attracted 20,000 people, including 5,500 at the VIP party.
 Celebrities were among people who attended the opening.
 The hotel opened the next day, and a grand opening celebration took place during the Fourth of July weekend, with Miley Cyrus performing.
 The resort opened with 95 percent of its amenities, excluding features such as the theater, a spa, and a nightclub.

 The property is the first new resort to be completed on the Las Vegas Strip since the Cosmopolitan, which opened in 2010.
 Resorts World was expected to employ approximately 6,000 people.
 Because of high unemployment caused by the pandemic, more than 130,000 people applied for jobs at the resort.
 The property is expected to help revitalize the northern Strip, where several large projects had failed to materialize.
 A third of the resort's 88-acre site was left vacant for possible expansion, including land on the south and northwest ends.

 A few months after opening, Resorts World partnered with Hotels.com to feature the latter's Captain Obvious character in an advertising campaign for the property.
 In 2023, the property became one of the few Las Vegas resorts to be powered entirely by renewable energy.

 In August 2024, the Nevada Gaming Control Board filed a disciplinary complaint against Resorts World, alleging that the casino welcomed illegal bookmaking, as well as people with gambling-related felony convictions and links to organized crime, and asking the Nevada Gaming Commission to issue a fine and take action against Resorts World's gaming license.
 The resort was fined $10 million in 2025—the second-largest fine ever levied in Nevada gaming history—for its failure to comply with federal anti-money laundering laws, notably, while under the direction of disgraced manager Scott Sibella, whose license was revoked in December 2024.

 In June 2025, it emerged that Resorts World was looking to potentially build an NBA arena on the property if the NBA decides to expand to Las Vegas.
 Resorts World could also attempt to purchase neighboring Circus Circus Las Vegas.

-In the summer of 2025, citing low hotel occupancy, Resorts World became the first property in the Las Vegas Strip to temporarily do away with resort fees.
+In the summer of 2025, citing low hotel occupancy, Resorts World became the first property on the Las Vegas Strip to temporarily do away with resort fees.